Linguistics Course Catalog

 5 units

 Survey of some of the history and foundational assumptions of generative grammar; also looks at some of the influence of generative linguistic theorizing on disciplines outside linguistics, notably psychology and philosophy.
-Prerequisite(s): course 113 or 116.
+Prerequisite(s): LING 113 or LING 116.
 Enrollment limited to 25.

 LING 140